 - Koninklijke Philips N.V. et al. v.
 ZOLL Lifecor Corp.
 (W.D.
 Penn.).
 Represented ZOLL Lifecor in a patent infringement case in the U.S. District Court for the Western District of Pennsylvania involving external defibrillator technology.
 The case settled shortly after Irell won an important Daubert motion excluding critical parts of the opinion of Philips’s damages expert and also defeated a $217 million damages claim against ZOLL Lifecor’s parent company at a jury trial.

 - Brixham Solutions LTD v.
 Juniper Networks, Inc. (N.D.
 Cal.).
 Represented Juniper in a patent lawsuit in which Brixham asserted a number of patents relating to router technologies.
 Juniper convinced the PTAB to institute inter partes review proceedings on all asserted claims.
-The PTAB ultimately found that the patents were invalid, and the Federal Circuit upheld that decision.
+The PTAB ultimately found that the patents were invalid, and the U.S. Court of Appeals for the Federal Circuit upheld that decision.
 Rebecca handled the arguments before both the PTAB and the Federal Circuit.

 - Nipro Corporation v.
 NxStage, Inc. (PTAB).
 Represented NxStage in an inter parte review (IPR) proceeding on a patent relating to dialysis technology brought by a competitor.
 The Irell team secured complete denial of the IPR petition as to all challenged claims on claim construction grounds.